philiplinden/yahs/docs/devlog.md

 The drag force is the one that is causing the bad acceleration.
 Weight and buoyancy don't change with time since the balloon has constant size right now.
+Annoying since the drag is supposed to be the placeholder.

+I found the bug.
+The drag's "flow velocity" variable was being set to the _balloon_ velocity, rather than the opposing force.
+After making that change, the balloon gently floats to the ground when filled with air, and gently rises when filled with helium.

 - Added pause/play controls.
 Default key is `Space`.
 - Added a new ui that displays the simulation state.